 05 of 05

-Birds who live outside, even in an outdoor cage, are at risk of coming into contact with toxins in the environment that can make them sick.
-These could be in the form of plants, pollution, or even insects who have been exposed to pesticides or other chemicals.
-Control your bird's exposure to these risks by always keeping your pet indoors where it is safe, and where you can supervise your bird when it is out of its cage.
+Birds that live outside—even in a secure outdoor cage—are at risk of coming in contact with toxins in the environment that can make them seriously ill.
+These can be in the form of plants, pollution, or even insects that have been exposed to pesticides or other chemicals.